offbynull/actors/README.md

  1. **Do not share state.** Actors must only ever access/change their own internal state, meaning that an actor must not share any references with other outside objects (unless those references are to immutable objects).
 For example, an actor shouldn't have a reference to a ConcurrentHashMap that's being shared with other objects.
 As stated in the previous constraint, communication must be done via message-passing.
  1. **Do not block** for I/O, long running operations, thread synchronization, or anything else.
 Multiple actors may be running in the same Java thread.
 As such, if an actor were to block for any reason, it may prevent other actors from processing messages in a timely manner.
  1. **Do not directly access time.** Actors must use the time supplied to them via the Context rather than making calls to Java's date and time APIs (e.g. Instant or System.currentTimeMillis()).
- 1. **Only make use of serializable objects.** Actors must only make use of objects that are serializable.
+ 1. **Do not use non-serializable objects.** Actors must only make use of objects that are serializable.
 This includes fields on the actor as well as local variables and items on the operand stack.
 Doing so ensures that we can easily store and load the actor (should the choice be made to do so).

 Following the above implementation rules means that outside of receiving and sending messages, an actor is fully isolated.
 This isolation helps with concurrency (no shared state, so you don't have to worry about synchronizing state) and transparency (it doesn't matter if you're passing messages to a component that's remote or local, the underlying transport mechanism should be transparent).